7 Universal Design Principles to Reach Audiences

 • Text alternatives are brief but informative descriptions of an image, meant to be read aloud via screen readers.

 • Think carefully before including flashing content.
+This can be a danger and a barrier to some people.

 • Warn users before presenting flashing content.